AND MANAGEMENT DISCUSSION AND ANALYSIS

 This report of Directors along with its Annexure Management Discussion and AnalysisCorporate Governance Report Financial Statements along with their Notes are prepared forthe period April 01 2016 to March 31 2017 (a period of 12 months).
 Pursuant to theprovisions of Section 2(41) of the Companies Act 2013 a financial year' inrelation to the Company means the period ending on the 31st day of March every year inrespect whereof financial statement of the Company is made.

 Your Company is in compliance with the provisions of the Companies Act 2013.

 The Company has decided to sustain the growth in line with the long term growthobjectives of the Company by retaining the profits and utilizing the same foropportunities in hand therefore the company does not recommended any dividend.

 5. SHARE CAPITAL

 During the period April 01 2016 to March 31 2017 during the year under review theCompany has not issued shares with differential voting rights nor has granted any stockoptions or sweat equity and there is no change in the Issued Subscribed and paid up shareCapital of Company.
 The Share Capital Audit as per the directives of the Securities andExchange Board of India (SEBI) is being conducted by Ranjana Mimani & AssociatesPracticing Company Secretaries.
 The paid up Share Capital of the Company stands at Rs.104739880/- (Rupees Ten Crores Forty Seven Lakh Eighty Thirty Nine

-Pursuant to the Directors Responsibility Statement referred to in clause (c) ofsub-section (3) of Section 134 of the Companies Act 2013 the Board of Directorsof theCompany state that
+Pursuant to the Directors' Responsibility Statement referred to in clause (c) ofsub-section (3) of Section 134 of the Companies Act 2013 the Board of Directors of theCompany confirm that

 a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation and there are no material departures from thesame;